Deleting and Deactivating/Activating Workflows

 - In the confirmation prompt, click Delete to permanently remove the Workflow.
 This action cannot be undone.

-Deactivating a Workflow prevents it from running, but its configuration is preserved for future use.
+A workflow must be activated to run.
+Deactivating a Workflow prevents it from running, while preserving its configuration for future use.
 You can deactivate or activate Workflows using two methods:

-- Toggle on Activate.
-The workflow goes into Active mode.
+- Toggle off Activate.
+The workflow will not run.